Northofthewalll/Data_Science_Project/README.md

 ![Screenshots: Grapgh2](Screenshots/Final_Dashboard.png)

-Final view of completed iteractive Power BI dashboard, with security measures in place so that only authorised users have access.
+Final view of completed interactive Power BI dashboard, with security measures in place so that only authorised users have access.

 ## Conclusion